 b.
 More Sensitive: These are pretty more sensitive than those names and addresses which include your phone number, email address, security questions, date of birth details, your healthcare report or information.
 As these leaked information can cause you some trouble as anyone can have direct contact with you via various private means of communication like phone, email, etc.

 c.
 Most Sensitive: These are the most critical information that will directly cause you to trouble both emotionally, financially.
 These include your payment or credit card information, your bank details, your citizenship details, passport details.
 This information can directly cause you financial threat as your credit card details are publicly exposed and anyone can perform a transaction on behalf of your card.

-2) Changing passwords immediately
+2) Change passwords immediately

 If you ever noticed a data breach notification, the first thing you need to do is change the password as soon as you can.
 Create a new and strong password for all the accounts you have.

 If you have been using the same password in different accounts, change them as well.
-Also, most of us use the same user name and passwords for different accounts, so change passwords of all the accounts.
+Also, most of us use the same user name and passwords for different accounts, so change the passwords of all accounts.